ibnlanre/portal/README.md

 `@ibnlanre/portal` is designed to work with minimal configuration.
 The primary configuration points are:

-1.  **Store Initialization**: When you call `createStore()`, you provide the initial state.
-This is the main configuration for a store's structure and default values.
+1.  **Schema**: When you call `createStore()`, you provide a schema as the first argument.
+The schema defines the type and structure of your state.
+Use any [Standard Schema](https://standardschema.dev/) compatible library (Zod, Valibot, ArkType, etc.).
+2.  **Initial State**: The second argument provides the starting value.
+If the schema supplies defaults (e.g., `z.number().default(0)`), this argument is optional.
-2.  **Persistence Adapters**: If you use state persistence, you configure adapters with options like storage keys and serialization functions.
+3.  **Persistence Adapters**: If you use state persistence, you configure adapters with options like storage keys and serialization functions.

 Refer to the [Persist state](#persist-state) section for detailed configuration of each adapter.